 2.2 No intent to conceal

-An accused cannot be committed of this crime unless he/she acted with an intent to hide or conceal money.
+An accused cannot commit this crime unless he/she acts with the intent to hide or conceal money.
 A defendant, then, can challenge an accusation by saying he/she did not act with this intent.
 Perhaps, for example, a person used drug money to buy an expensive sports car because he/she really wanted one (and not to disguise any money).

 2.3 Amount of money under $25,000